Brycealong/DeepBSA/README.md

 The program will output multiple directories named `Excel_Files`, `NoPretreatment`, `Pretreated_Files`, some `__pycache__` and `Results`.
 Inside `Results`:
 ```
 Results
-├── ALL
+├── hq
     ├──15-DL-Tri-kernel-smooth-0.75-0.1250.png
     ├──15-DL-Tri-kernel-smooth-0.75-0.1250.pdf
     ├──15-DL-Tri-kernel-smooth-0.75-0.1250.csv
     ├──...
 ```

 The program can be rerun on different datasets, and each run will create a new folder inside the `Results` directory in the format `Results/{basename_of_file}/`.
-For example, we have `wheat-vcf/ALL.vcf.gz`, so the directory is named `ALL`. **Therefore, it is essential that the VCF files have unique basenames to avoid conflicts**.
+For example, we have `data/hq.vcf.gz` and the directory is named `hq`. **Therefore, it is essential that the VCF files have unique basenames to avoid conflicts**.

 Naming convention: `{read_number}-{func_name}-{smooth_func}-{smooth_window_size}-{threshold}.pdf`